neondatabase/website/content/docs/serverless/serverless-driver.md

 ```

 <Admonition type="note">
 The pooling capabilities of `Pool` are not used in this example.
-But it's slightly briefer than using `Client` and, because `Pool.query` is designed for one-shot queries, we may in the future automatically route these queries over HTTPS for lower latency.
+But it's slightly briefer than using `Client` and, because `Pool.query` is designed for one-shot queries, we may, in the future, automatically route these queries over HTTPS for lower latency.
 </Admonition>

 ### Vercel Edge Function with `Client`